movalex/BMD_requests/README.md

 15. Composition tabs dropdown shows `SubWnd` text instead of comp name. https://cl.ly/e2f0dfb261f6

-16. Masked Background disappears on mask move: a) add BG with polygon, b) select all poinst and move: https://cl.ly/748406a06eb7
+16. Masked Background disappears on mask move: a) add BG with polygon, b) select all points and move: https://cl.ly/748406a06eb7

 17. Remember panel sizes when show/hide -- Hide the flow by clicking the 'Nodes' button and then show it and the panel doesn't retain the size before hiding.